openelb/openelb/README.md

 ## Why OpenELB

 In cloud-based Kubernetes clusters, Services are usually exposed by using load balancers provided by cloud vendors.
 However, cloud-based load balancers are unavailable in bare-metal or on-premise environments.
-OpenELB allows users to create **LoadBalancer Services** in bare-metal, egde, and virtualization environments for external access, and provides the same user experience as cloud-based load balancers.
+OpenELB allows users to create **LoadBalancer Services** in bare-metal, edge, and virtualization environments for external access, and provides the same user experience as cloud-based load balancers.

 ## Core Features